 Those who are interested in receiving a forehead lift should discuss their expectations in detail with their doctor.

-What are the risks involved with forehead/brow lift?
+The potential risks involved with a forehead/brow lift

 Complications are usually minor and rare when a qualified plastic surgeon performs the forehead lift.
 However, like any surgery, there are some risks that should be considered: